asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 ### Blocks Interruptions

-People are more likely to interrupt someone working by themselves rather than interrupt a pair while they are collaborating.
+People are more likely to interrupt someone working by themselves than interrupt a pair while they are collaborating.
 This leads to developers staying in flow longer and being more productive.

 ### Social Pressure to Stay Focused